SalusaSecondus/CryptoGotchas/README.md

 Now, X.509 Certificates aren't cryptography any more than a car is an engine.
 But just as people who are experts with engines will spend a lot of time worrying about and fixing cars, so too will cryptographers (unfortunately) need to deal with X.509 Certificates.
 Here are just a *few* of many gotchas related to these horrors.
 As always, if you actually need to work with them, you should read the specification ([RFC 5280](https://tools.ietf.org/html/rfc5280) and many others).

 * X.509 Certificates are *supposed* to be [DER](https://en.wikipedia.org/wiki/X.690#DER_encoding) encoded [ASN.1](https://en.wikipedia.org/wiki/Abstract_Syntax_Notation_One), but most systems will happily accept any (semi-)valid [BER](https://en.wikipedia.org/wiki/X.690#BER_encoding) encoding.
 This means these technically invalid certificates will almost always work, except with they don't.
   (ASN.1 is a nightmare in itself.
 Truthfully, I have a soft spot in my heart for it because I think that it fills a really useful function.
 But I also enjoy Perl and C++, so perhaps my taste is questionable.
 Three of the best resources for dealing with ASN.1 are [A Layman's Guide to a Subset of ASN.1, BER, and DER](http://luca.ntop.org/Teaching/Appunti/asn1.html), [A Warm Welcome to ASN.1 and DER](https://letsencrypt.org/docs/a-warm-welcome-to-asn1-and-der/), and the [ASN.1 JavaScript decoder](https://lapo.it/asn1js/).
-These saved me more than once.)
+These have saved me more than once.)
 * Even a properly DER-encoded X.509 certificate isn't canonical and can often be modified by a third-party without invalidating the signature.
   This is because an X.509 certificate contains three primary sub-parts: A TBS (To Be Signed) Certificate (all of the data you care about), the Signature Algorithm (which describes *how* the certificate was signed), and the Signature (which signs the TBS Certificate).
   Since the Signature Algorithm isn't signed, anyone can change it (provided that it doesn't change *how* the signature is interpreted).